How To Create a Proposal On Upwork That Wins Jobs (With Examples)

 1. Summary

-The beginning of your proposal should include an overview of who you are and how you can help with the project.
-To interest the client in reading the entire proposal, the summary should grab their interest and give them the most important points.
+The beginning of your job proposal should include an overview of who you are and how you can help with the project.
+The summary should quickly capture their interest and convey the most important points of your pitch.

 2. Problem statement or needs assessment